 Jordana Cohen, MD, MSCE

-Dr. Cohen's primary research interests are in the areas of hypertension and chronic kidney disease.
-She focuses on the application of epidemiologic and pharmacoepidemiologic methods to better understand physiology-driven pharmacologic effects of antihypertensive medications in complex and high-risk disease states.
+Dr. Cohen's primary research interest is in the area of hypertension.
+She focuses on the application of epidemiologic methods to better understand physiology-driven pharmacologic effects of antihypertensive medications in complex and high-risk disease states.
 Dr. Cohen has led several studies that evaluate the accuracy and predictive value of out-of-office blood pressure measurement.
-She has also led and contributed to a number of studies that evaluate disparities in access to care and long-term outcomes in high-risk patients with chronic kidney disease.
+She has also led and contributed to a number of studies that evaluate disparities in access to care and long-term cardiovascular outcomes in high-risk patients with hypertension and chronic kidney disease.

 Content Area Specialties